 DR. WILLIE PARKER: MARRYING CHRISTIANITY + ABORTION

-Dr. Parker was made aware of religion at a young age, and it was ingrained in his mind since then that abortions were wrong.
+Dr. Parker was introduced to religion at a young age, and since then, it was ingrained in his mind that abortions were wrong.
 At age 15, he had converted to a fundamentalist form of Christianity, preached in Baptist churches, and knocked on doors to promise salvation through God.
 Later in life, Parker became an obstetrician but because of his faith, he refused to administer abortions to women in need.

-Informed by his own experiences of race and class discrimination, Parker compares restrictions on abortion to the oppression of slavery, as in both circumstances, someone claims to know what’s best for another individual and exerts control over that person’s autonomy.
+Informed by his own experiences of race and class discrimination, Parker compares restrictions on abortion to the oppression of slavery—in both cases, someone claims to know what’s best for another individual and exerts control over that person’s autonomy.

 Parker became an abortion provider in 2002.
 He stopped practicing obstetrics to focus entirely on providing safe abortions for women, leaving his penthouse condo in Honolulu to devote his life to a calling as a traveling abortion provider in the South.

 In his new memoir, Life’s Work: A Moral Argument for Choice, Parker writes, “I believe that as an abortion provider, I am doing God’s work...
 I am protecting women’s rights, their human right to decide their futures for themselves, and to live their lives as they see fit.”(3)

 Parker doesn’t dismiss that a fetus is alive, but rather argues that sperm and eggs are also alive.
 “Life is a process,” he writes.
 “It is not a switch that turns on in an instant, like an electric light.”